mattgellert/code-caverns/README.md

 # Code Caverns
 Explore the cavern and solve code challenges along the way.
-Built with React.js, React-Konva (game map), and React-Ace (editor).
+Built with React.js, React-Konva (game map), and React-Ace (editor) using the OOP pattern.
 Back end API built with Ruby on Rails for recording User games, including position, complete challenges, and incomplete challenges.

 GitHub (front): https://github.com/mattgellert/code-caverns-front-end